Logrolling (sport): Notable Competitors

 J. R. Salzman is a former Men’s Professional logroller.
 In 2006, he suffered a serious limb injury while deployed in the Iraq War, returning to competition with a prosthetic arm in 2009.

-Livi Pappadopoulos is the current 2024 Women’s Professional world champion, holding six consecutive world titles.
-Livi runs several successful logrolling programs in the La Crosse Wisconsin area, and coaches dozens of amateur students that have become world champions in the amateur classes.
-As of 7/31/24, Livi has won 133 consecutive falls and only lost 4 falls since her pro debut in 2018.

-Jenny Atkinson is a three-time champion in Women’s Professional logrolling.

 Judy Scheer-Hoeschler, a retired seven-time Women’s Professional world champion, is credited as the founder of many of the world's most successful logrolling programs.